rzrm99/ECG-beat-classification/README.md

 By predicting the beat class, the model can detect:

   Irregular heart rhythms (arrhythmias)

   Ectopic beats (abnormal origin beats)

   Potential signs of cardiac distress or failure

 This can be used to power real-time ECG monitoring systems that trigger alerts when abnormal heart activity is detected.
 💡 Use Cases

   Wearable health monitors

   Hospital ECG alert systems

   Real-time heart rhythm classification

   Personal health analytics apps

-💾 Dataset

-The model is trained on publicly available ECG data:

-🔗 Dataset Download: Mendeley Data – ECG Classification Dataset